-Ozone strongly recommends to use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not unnecessarily bent.
+Ozone strongly recommends that you use the concertina packing method exactly as shown so that all of the cells rest alongside each other and the plastic reinforcements are not bent.
 Using the Ozone Saucisse pack will help preserve the life of the wing and aid with the speed and ease of packing.

 Step 1.
 Lay mushroomed wing on Saucisse pack.
-It is best to start from the mushroomed position as this reduces the dragging of the leading edge across the ground.
+It is best to start from the mushroomed position as this reduces the amount of dragging the leading edge across the ground.
+Because of the plastic reinforcements dragging can cause damage to the material on the top surface.

 Step 2.
-Group LE reinforcements with the A tabs aligned, make sure the plastic reinforcements lay side by side.
+Group LE reinforcements with the A tabs aligned